stelijahsoftware/marelias-notepad/README.md

 ### TODO:
 [h] - Rename note title from pressing `note title` on document edit screen.
-[h] - `Open with dialog` for odt,doc,docx,odtf,pdf (files not ending in .txt/md) (see implementation in original app).SEE DIALOG it shows you when you try to open an odt file
 [h] - Show total notes count (+ on folders?) after folder name (information already available when selecting multiple files) [h] - When press back on note empty, ask to delete.
 Auto-delete empty notes on save + disable auto-save?
 [h] - Keep recently searched for items in search list